 Projected Costs 2015 Africa Trip-IUP Costs*

 *Source: Undergraduate Catalog and

-Air Fare Round Trip Dulles to Dulles all flights including inside South Africa-$2000
+Air Fare Round Trip Dulles to Dulles all flights including inside South Africa-$1200

-Plus providers' Expenses Including Ground Transport, Lodging, Entrance Fees-$2600
+Plus providers' Expenses Including Ground Transport, Lodging, Entrance Fees-$3200

 About 20-25% of your meals are included in the above expenses.
-Your other meals in Africa can be very cheap but costs will vary from person to person and with location.
+Your other meals in Africa can be very cheap if you choose but food costs will vary from person to person and with location.

-Above costs do not include drinks, gifts, souvenirs, medical and passport expenses, personal items or photography
+Above costs do not include drinks, gifts, souvenirs, medical and passport expenses, personal items, extra tours, activities or excursions or photography

 ALL PROJECTED FEES ARE SUBJECT TO CHANGE AND TO EXCHANGE RATE FLUCTUATIONS!

 Malaria prophylaxis tablets are a must!
 Mefloquine is the preferred medicine.
 LARIUM is the brand name available in the U.S. A physician must prescribe them.
 Students should update their tetanus shot.
 The CDC recommends Hepatitis A vaccine.
 Hospital and dental care are excellent in South Africa.
-At Marula Lodge we will be about one hour’s drive from a hospital; there is a doctor in Alldays (ten minutes from Marula Lodge).
-You should consult your physician about health precautions for your travel to South Africa several months prior to the departure date.
+You should consult your personal physician about health precautions for your travel to South Africa several months prior to the departure date.